TheTechRun/ttr-silakka54/README.md

 ## Modkeys
 There are _Main_ and _Secondary_ mods.
 _Main_ Modkeys are on the thumb clusters.
 I use these a majority of the time.
+_Secondary_ Modkeys are on the `Layer 1 (Green)`.
+I use these when I need to combine modifiers that are on the same thumb cluster.
+I also use these when I need to access right-handed mods with my left hand.
+These are one-shot stickies so they can be stacked in sequence.
+I got this idea from [seniply](https://stevep99.github.io/seniply/).

 ## Base Layer (White)
 This is based on the [Gallium](https://github.com/GalileoBlues/Gallium) Layout.
 Here you can also find the numrow, arrow keys, and  page up/down.
 There is also a rofi key for app launching.
 Terminal key will open whatever terminal you bind to it.